developmentseed/osm-seed/images/osm-simple-metrics/README.md

 # OSM Simple Metrics

-This is a contianer that allows to extract simple metrics calculations for an OSM database
+This is a container that allows to extract simple metrics calculations for an OSM database.

 Repo: https://github.com/developmentseed/osm-simple-metrics

 #### Building the container